Musoye/musoye/README.md

 ### Hi, you are welcome here

   I'm ***Oyebamiji Mustapha Oyetunde***.
-People know me as `musoye`.I am a developing Software Engineer currentily enrolled at alx-africa.I manage a technical blog at hashnode, follow me and check [@musoye](https://musoye.hashnode.dev) to enjoy some sweet delicacy of writing.I have experience in and work with this languages `python, C, JavaScript, HTML, Css and many more`
+People know me as `musoye`.I am a developing Software Engineer currently enrolled at alx-africa.I manage a technical blog at hashnode, follow me and check [@musoye](https://musoye.hashnode.dev) to enjoy some sweet delicacy of writing.I have experience in and work with this languages `python, C, JavaScript, HTML, Css and many more`

   Ask me anything [here](https://bit.ly/mmusoye)